NESTCollaboration/nest/Documentation/README_Setup.txt

 	- If you want to use the ROOT tools provided (and have ROOT installed already on your machine of course!) then to compile g++ -g -Wno-deprecated-declarations -Ofast -o rootNEST `root-config --cflags --libs` rootNEST.cpp Wno-... flag is optional, gets rid of annoying warning that's ROOT's fault not you.
 Ofast optional too, for speed.
 Might be -O3 on your machine.
+	You can now also use #define FIT mode with rootNEST to fit a band.
+Example XENON10 band files courtesy of Luiz de Viveiros are included in the 6-column format:
+	Bin Center  Bin Actual  Gaus Mean  Mean Error  Gaus Sigma  Sig Error  (in files Xe10_ERBand_Luiz.txt and Xe10_NRBand_Luiz.txt)

 	- NuisParam is available to change the mean light and charge yields of nuclear recoils (separately) as E-independent multiplicative factors